-Double storey extensions are a truly cost-effective way to extend and a sensible alternative to moving house when you’re ready to size up.
+Double storey extensions are a cost-effective way to extend, and a sensible alternative to moving house, when you’re ready to size up.
 Unlike one storey additions, they can not only add valuable living space, but extra sleep space too.
-Plus, double storey extensions will remedy interiors that are not fit for contemporary life – a lack of bathrooms to balance bedrooms upstairs and, on the ground floor, a layout that gives you a poor connection to the garden, a cramped kitchen, or closed-off rooms where a more open-plan arrangement would be preferable.
+Plus, double storey extensions will remedy interiors that are not fit for contemporary life, especially in recent times when we've been spending more time than ever, at home.
+Whether your new space will house a home office, bathroom, kitchen, more bedrooms, or if it is in bid of a better layout to ensure a more streamlined connection to the garden, your house should feel more balanced and comfortable on completion.

 Jump straight to the section that interests you